 The nearest airport to Kyoto is in Osaka.
 Osaka Kansai International Airport has amazing national and international connections but from there you’ll still have to take the train or a bus to reach Kyoto.

 Trains in Japan are blazing-fast, comfortable but not very affordable.
-However, if you plan to visit more than a city during your Japan trip, I recommend getting a 7-day Japan Rail Pass which includes free transport for most trains and buses in Japan.
+However, if you plan to visit more than a city during your Japan trip, I recommend getting a JR Pass which includes unlimited train rides across Japan.

-Trust me, you’ll save a lot of money with a Japan Pass.
+Trust me, you’ll save a lot of money with a JR Pass.
 The train connections are great and you can easily travel between cities like Osaka, Kobe, Kyoto, Tokyo or Hiroshima.

 Yes, trains in Japan are awesome but they are expensive too.
 If you have plenty of time and don’t mind spending a few extra hours on transport, you can easily travel around Japan by bus.

 You can take the bus from all major cities (Tokyo, Osaka) to Kyoto.
 To find out more about buses in Japan, click here.

 The easiest and fastest way to travel around Kyoto is by subway.
 The subway system works great and there are stations near all the major tourist attractions.

 Good to know: To save some money, you can buy a transport pass which will grant you access to buses, trains, and subway in the Kansai area.
 With this card, you won’t have to worry about buying tickets each time you want to use public transport.